 The size of each RISE-protected process is increased because it must have its own copy of any library it uses.
-Moreover, the larger size is as much as doubled to provide space for the randomization mask 1 .
+Moreover, the larger size is as much as doubled to provide space for the randomization mask.1

-A software RISE uses dynamic binary translation, and pays a run-time penalty for this translation.
+A software RISE uses dynamic binary translation, and pays a runtime penalty for this translation.
 Valgrind amortizes interpretation cost by storing translations in a cache, which allows native-speed execution of previously interpreted blocks.

 Valgrind is much slower than binary translators [Bala et al. 2000; Bruening et al. 2001] because it converts the IA32 instruction stream into an intermediate representation before creating the code fragment.
-However, we will give some evidence that long-running, server-class processes can execute at reasonable speeds and these are precisely the ones for which RISE is most needed.
+However, we will give some evidence that long-running, server-class processes can execute at reasonable speeds, and these are precisely the ones for which RISE is most needed.

-As an example of this effect, Table III provides one data point about the long-term runtime costs of using RISE, using the Apache web server in the face of a variety of non-attack workloads.
-Classes 0 to 3, as defined by SPEC [SPEC Inc. 1999], refer to the size of the files that are used in the workload mix.
-Class 0 is the least I/O intensive (files are less than 1 KB long) and class 3 is the one that uses the most I/O (files up to 1000 KB long).
+As an example of this effect, Table III provides one data point about the long-term runtime costs of using RISE, using the Apache web server in the face of a variety of nonattack workloads.
+Classes 0 to 3, as defined by SPEC Inc. [1999], refer to the size of the files that are used in the workload mix.
+Class 0 is the least I/O intensive (files are less than 1 KB long), and class 3 is the one that uses the most I/O (files up to 1000 KB long).
+As expected, on I/O bound mixes, the throughput of Apache running over RISE is closer to Apache running

 1A RISE command-line switch controls the length of the mask, which is then tiled to cover the program.
-A 1,000-byte mask, for example, would be a negligible cost for mask space, and very probably would provide adequate defense.
+A 1000-byte mask, for example, would be a negligible cost for mask space, and very probably would provide adequate defense.
 In principle, however, it might open a within-run vulnerability owing to key reuse.